Shropshire Housing Group

 Kensa Heat Pumps’ contracting division, Kensa Contracting Ltd, were appointed by South Shropshire Housing Association as the principal contractor for a £500k heating upgrade scheme comprising ground source heating systems at two of Shropshire’s sites; St Mary’s Place and College Close in Cleobury Mortimer,Shropshire.

 The scheme comprises twenty two 1 & 2 bedroom bungalows, one flat, a communal room with general needs, and eight 3 bedroom houses on the adjoining College Close estate.
-Both streams of the Renewable Heat Incentive (RHI) were accessed in this scheme, along with ECO funding.
+Both streams of the Renewable Heat Incentive (RHI – this scheme has closed) were accessed in this scheme, along with ECO funding.

 - Highly Commended: Retrofit Project of The Year (H&V News Awards 2018)